 - 1 onion - peeled and finely chopped

-- 1 inch piece of ginger - peeled and finely chopped
+- 1 inch ginger - peeled and finely chopped

 - Pinch cinnamon